Freiling87/CCU/CCU/Scratchpad.md

 For town levels
 ##		C	Interface
 In PlayerControl.Update there's a hidden keystroke for pressedInterfaceOff
-##		T	Ambient Light
+##		C	Ambient Light
-Second attempt
+- Second attempt
+  - DW, that's Unity, not SOR
+    - Removed CameraScript file
-SEe also: LoadLevle.SetNormalLighting & SetRogueVisionLighting
+- See also: LoadLevel.SetNormalLighting & SetRogueVisionLighting
 ###			T	New Moon
 Test with Werewolf
-###			T	Sepia
+###			C	Sepia
 Attempted
+DW, removed
 ###			C	No Agent Lights
-Didn't work, and made the agent move feet-first
+- Didn't work, and made the agent move feet-first
+  - Same outcome for both locations of attempt
 ###			C	No Item/Wreckage Lights
 Didn't work
 ###			C	No Object Lights